what the health authorities say

 The effects of radio waves on human health have been the subject of thousands of scientific studies.
 The results of these studies have resulted in the opinions of many international organisations and health authorities in different countries.

-The World Health Organization (WHO (opens in a new window)), the Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR (opens in a new window)) of the European Union and the International Commission on Non-Ionizing Radiation Protection (ICNIRP (opens in a new window)) concluded that exposure related to wireless networks and their use does not lead to adverse effects for public health if it is below the limits recommended by the ICNIRP.
+The World Health Organization (WHO (opens in a new window)), the Scientific Committee on Health, Environmental and Emerging Risks (SCHEER) of the European Union and the International Commission on Non-Ionizing Radiation Protection (ICNIRP (opens in a new window)) concluded that exposure related to wireless networks and their use does not lead to adverse effects for public health if it is below the limits recommended by the ICNIRP.
 However, it is important to distinguish mobile exposure and exposure from base stations.
 In the case of mobiles, user exposure to radio waves is near, local and limited in time.
 In the case of transmitting stations (base stations, radio and television transmitters) it is remote, continuous and much weaker.

 To date, international experts have not identified any health risks associated with exposure to electromagnetic fields emitted by base stations antennas, provided that the exposure limit values of the public are respected.
 In its Fact Sheet of May 2006 “Electromagnetic fields and public health: base stations and wireless technologies” (No. 304), WHO points out that the levels of radiofrequency exposure from base stations and wireless networks are so low that there isn’t any effect on human health.
 It also said that given the low frequencies and levels of exposure, the body absorbs up to five times more signals from FM radio and television (emitting 24 hours a day for over 60 years with no danger to the health of local communities having been found) than from base stations.
 As a result, WHO and international health authorities indicate that there is no health risk from living near base stations.